Professional wrestling throws: Gorilla press drop

 The wrestler lifts their opponent up over their head with arms fully extended, then drops the opponent down face-first in front or back.
-This was the finisher for wrestlers Chyna and the Ultimate Warrior.
+This was the finisher for wrestlers Chyna and Ultimate Warrior.
 It is a popular technique for very large wrestlers because it emphasizes their height and power.

 Gorilla press slam

 This slam sees a wrestler first lift their opponent up over their head with arms fully extended, before lowering the arm under the head of the opponent so that the opponent falls to that side while flipping over and landing on their back.
 This move is also called the military press slam.
 Some wrestlers perform this maneuver by doing a lifting motion up and down or may hold the opponent in place before dropping them as a way to emphasize their raw strength.
 The British Bulldog used it regularly as signature move.

 Another variation of this move called a Deadly Driver sees the attacker performing this move to an opponent who is positioned on the top rope by the attacker themselves or as a counter to the opponent attempting a diving attack.
 This move can be done in the standard fashion or in a smooth throwing motion.
 A double-team version of this move also exists.